Geus7/htmldraft/README.md

 # HTML project

-Creating a student credentials static webpage using html and css
+Creating a static webpage for collecting student credentials  using html (forms)  and css